 Dateline: NEW JERSEY—Morris Berbowski, a 53 year-old man, died from skin cancer after refusing to be treated by any doctor for seven years, because he couldn’t find one who wasn’t “a condescending douchebag.”
+He was constantly mistreated by medical professionals, this case is just an example of how important it is to hire a medical malpractice law firm every time a doctor refuses to give a patient treatment.

 Seven years ago, Berbowski did show a doctor an embarrassing rash that had developed on his legs and backside, but was traumatized by the experience.
+This would not have happened if he would have visited the clinic that has melanoma cancer treatment in lincoln ne.

 Speaking to a film crew shortly before his death, who produced a documentary about his conflict with doctors, called “Is there a Non-Obnoxious Doctor in the House?”
 Berbowski said that that doctor—the last he would ever be treated by—used him as “a guinea pig.”